-They can also be inhaled and this really is the preferred method for most emotional issues.
+- Inhaled: They can also be inhaled, using a personal inhaler or a diffuser for your home, and this really is the preferred method for most emotional issues.
 For calming, try lavender.
 To promote restful sleep look into using vetiver.
 There are so many great oils out there, the more research you do the safer you can use them!
 Here’s more on inhalation: Inhale!
 The Power of Smell.

 Why should I dilute with carrier oil?

 When you use essential oils diluted with carrier oil you decrease your risk of sensitization.